-Generally, if a potential liability exists for the captive owner and an actuarially-supported premium can be developed, you can include it in an 831(b).
+Generally, if a potential liability exists for the captive owner and an actuarially-supported premium can be developed.

-While 85% of franchise automobile dealers have successfully used micro-captives since the 1970s, ANY business which has risks (which is all of them) should explore this powerful and flexible business tool signed into law by congress and President Ronald Reagan in 1986.
-There is a reason 90% of Fortune 500 companies use some sort of captive and more than 70,000 middle-market business have adopted a micro-captive strategy.
-Industries which currently partake in 831(b) election include:
+While 90% of franchise automobile dealers have successfully used micro-captives since the 1970s, ANY business which has risks (which is all of them) should explore this powerful and flexible business tool signed into law by congress and President Ronald Reagan in 1986.
+There is a reason 92% of Fortune 500 companies use some sort of captive and more than 70,000 middle-market business have adopted a micro-captive strategy.
+Industries which typically participate include:

 Agriculture and Agribusiness